garrettw/garrettw.github.io/src/content/php-spotlight-notes.md

 These individuals weren’t primarily PHP developers, but their ideas or tools deeply influenced PHP’s direction.

 - **Martin Fowler** — Influenced architecture patterns like Dependency Injection, which shaped frameworks like Laravel and Symfony.
-- **Robert C. Martin ("Uncle Bob")** — Advocated clean code and SOLID principles, heavily adopted in PHP's OOP evolution.
+- **Robert C. Martin ("Uncle Bob")** — Advocated for "clean code" and SOLID principles, heavily adopted in PHP's OOP evolution.
 - **Kent Beck** — Originator of TDD; key influence on PHPUnit and testing practices in PHP.
 - **Miško Hevery** — Creator of AngularJS; his talks on testability and dependency injection were highly influential in the PHP community's move away from global state and singletons.
 - **Yegor Bugayenko** — Author of _Elegant Objects_, a provocative book that challenges common OOP practices and has sparked important architectural debates.